ao-space/platform-base/README.md

 OpenAPI descriptor and Swagger UI frontend to test your REST endpoints: `http://localhost:8080/platform/q/swagger-ui/`

 For more details about the OpenAPI extension, please refer [Using OpenAPI and Swagger UI](https://quarkus.io/guides/openapi-swaggerui).

+## Evolution Plan

+- Provide LAN IP direct connection domain name resolution service
+- Forwarding proxy service (Platform Proxy Service)
+- Java language SDK for basic services on the platform side
+- golang language SDK for basic services on the platform side
+- Distributed locks based on common middleware such as Mysql and Redis

 ## Contribution Guidelines